gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 #### Computing the View and Projection Matrices for Each Eye

 Okay, we enabled foveation, created our `LayerRenderer` that holds the textures we will render to, and have vertex amplification enabled.
-Next we need to compute the correct view matrix for our head and projection matrices **for each eye** to use for rendering.
+Next we need to compute the correct view and projection matrices **for each eye** to use for rendering.
 If you have done any computer graphics work, you know that we create a virtual camera that sits somewhere in our 3D world, is oriented to point at a specific direction, has a specific field of view, a certain aspect ratio, a near and a far plane and so on.
 We use the view and projection matrix of the camera to transform a vertex's 3D position in our game world to clip space, which in turn is then converted to NDC space and finally to screen space by the GPU.

 It is up to us, as programmers, to construct this virtual camera and decide what values all of these properties will have.
 Since our rendered objects' positions are ultimately presented on a 2D screen that we look at from some distance, these properties do not have to be "physically based" to match our eyes and field of view.
 We can go crazy with really small range of field of view, use a portrait aspect ratio, some weird projection ("fish eye") and so on for rendering.